Tino APCS

 curve.drawKochCurve(6, 300);

-3. For fun, you can also create a Koch Antisnowflake.
+6. For fun, you can also create a Koch Antisnowflake.
 This isn't a lab requirement, but it's easy to do once you finish the main lab and it looks cool!
+A Koch Antisnowflake points "inward" instead of outward like a regular Koch Snowflake.

 public void drawKochCurveIteratively(level, length)